roadnarrows-robotics/hekateros/README.md

 Learn more about Hekateros on the [RoadNarrows R&D - Hekateros](http://roadnarrows.com/r-and-d/Hekateros/) page.

-See the [RoadNarrows Store](http://www.roadnarrows-store.com/hekateros-arm.html) to get your very own!
+Visit the [RoadNarrows Store](http://www.roadnarrows-store.com/hekateros-arm.html) to get your very own!

 #Quick Start:
-These packages have been developed and tested under _Ubuntu 12.04 64-bit_.
+The hekateros ROS packages have been developed and tested using:
+ * _Ubuntu 12.04 64-bit_
+ * _ROS Groovy Galapagos_

+This is the recommended configuration for developing applications with RoadNarrows products.
+To get started with your robotic manipulator, or to try out some fun simulations -

 * Install ROS on your system as described here:
   * [http://www.ros.org/wiki/groovy/Installation/Ubuntu](http://www.ros.org/wiki/groovy/Installation/Ubuntu)